An epidural hematoma (EDH) is bleeding between the inside of the skull and the outer covering of the brain (called the dura mater).

 - Minimizing or preventing permanent damage to the brain

-There is a risk of permanent brain injury, even if the disorder is treated.
+There is a risk of permanent brain injury, even if EDH is treated quickly.
 Symptoms (such as seizures) may persist for several months, even after treatment.
-In time they may become less frequent or disappear completely.
+In time they may become less frequent or disappear.
 Seizures may begin up to 2 years after the injury.

 When to Contact a Medical Professional

 Spinal injuries often occur with head injuries.
-If you must move the person before help arrives, try to keep his or her neck still.
+If you must move the person before help arrives, try to keep his or her neck and spine still.

-Go to the emergency room or call 911 if emergency symptoms develop after treatment, including breathing difficulties, convulsions/seizures, decreased responsiveness, loss of consciousness, enlarged pupils, and uneven pupil size.
+Go to the emergency room or call 911 or the local emergency number if these symptoms develop after treatment:

-An epidural hematoma may not be preventable once a head injury has occurred.
+An EDH may not be preventable once a head injury has occurred.

-To minimize the risk of head injury, use appropriate safety equipment (such as hard hats, bicycle or motorcycle helmets, and seat belts).
+To lessen the risk of head injury, use the right safety equipment (such as hard hats, bicycle or motorcycle helmets, and seat belts).

-Follow general safety rules.
+Follow safety precautions at work and in sports and recreation.
 For example, do not dive into water if the water depth is unknown or if rocks may be present.
-Use appropriate safety precautions in sports, recreation, and work.
-Drive safely.